diplodoc-platform/docs/ru/syntax/interactive-elements/common-params.md

   **Результат:**

-  {% list tabs group=instructions %}
+  {% list tabs group=instructions_tabs %}

   - Python

     About python

     - Tab with list
     - One
     - Two

   - Tab with list

     1. One
     2. Two

   - Next

     hello world

   {% endlist %}

-  {% list tabs group=instructions %}
+  {% list tabs group=instructions_tabs %}

   - Python

     About python

     - Tab with list
     - One
     - Two

   - Tab with list

     1. One
     2. Two

   - Next

     hello world 2

   {% endlist %}